Home businesses can be expensive, but there are low-cost home business ideas that don’t cost much to start.

 Are you a stay at home mom who is looking for ways to earn money?
 And maybe all the work at home jobs don’t fit you well?
 I’ve been where you’re are.

 After trying out some work at home jobs, none of them fit my situation or my personality.
-I think I was born with entrepreneurial gene, growing up with a mom who was and farmer grandparents.
+I think I was born with an entrepreneurial gene, growing up with a mom who was and farmer grandparents.

-5 Low Cost Home Business Ideas
+5 Low-Cost Home Business Ideas

 Start A Blog or Website

 This is my favorite so I wanted to talk about it first.
 What I like about it is that just about anyone can do it.
 With all the free resources and training online, you can start a complete newbie to blogging.

 You don’t have to be a novelist, you just need to use decent grammar and spelling while sharing your insights about a topic.
-To learn more read these posts: The First Steps to Starting a 6 Figure Blog.
+To learn more read this post: The First Steps to Starting a 6 Figure Blog.

 Sell Stuff Online

 It’s called Amazon FBA, or fulfilled by Amazon.
 Sellers search products they can buy at good price, instead of packing and shipping orders the products are shipped to an Amazon warehouse.